1j01/ooplie/README.md

 It would feature "Did you mean?" style error handling that can update your actual code (especially for disambiguation).

-It could let you dig down into statements and expressions, through your code, to libraries, to underlying JavaScript, to see the underlying meaning and implementation.
+It could let you dig down into statements and expressions to see the underlying meaning and implementation, through your code, through libraries, and to the underlying JavaScript.
-Similar features exist [in other IDEs][Peek Definition], but I can imagine it working more like code folding, folding layers of [abstraction][] rather than just blocks of code.
+Similar features exist [in other IDEs][Peek Definition], but I can imagine it working more like a variant of [code folding][] where you fold layers of meaning and [abstraction][] rather than just blocks of code.
+Perhaps like [this][IP levels of detail]?
+(Except you wouldn't have to write that lower layer of code, `print the numbers 1 to 10` would just work :smile:)

 It should let you write code that isn't understood and subsequently implement in detail.